Ibrahim182/CNN-ANN-SVM/README.md

 # ANN-SVM
-SVM and ANN in numberical dataset and images dataset
+SVM and ANN and CNN in numberical dataset and images dataset
 <h3>Links of datasets</h3>
 <a href="https://www.kaggle.com/puneet6060/intel-image-classification">images dataset</a>
 <br>